-Absence/Truancy Board Policy Physical Contact/Physical Aggression Willfully using force or violence upon another except in self-defense.
+Absence/Truancy (Board Policy 7:70) Physical Contact/Physical Aggression Willfully using force or violence upon another except in self-defense.
 Defiance/ Insubordination/ Noncompliance/Disruption Conduct and/or behavior that is disruptive to the orderly educational procedure of the school.
 Technology Violation Inappropriate use of technology.
 Fighting Engaging in or threatening an act which causes or might cause harm to another person; mutual combat between two people.
 Bullying, Cyberbullying & Harassment (Board Policy 7:180) Abusive/ Inappropriate Language/Profanity Conduct and/or language that is disruptive to the orderly educational procedure of the school.
-Harassment (Board Policy 7:180) Inappropriate Location/Out of Bounds Area Leaving campus without proper authorization.
-Forgery/Theft/Plagiarism Taking or attempting to take property that does not belong to you, or knowingly being in possession of stolen property.
-Property Damage/Vandalism Destroying or mutilating property or materials belonging to the school, school personnel or other persons.
-Lying/Cheating Dishonesty on a test or school related assignment.
-Inappropriate Display of Affection Vulgarity or acts which are considered obscene.
-Use/Possession of Tobacco The possession or use of tobacco or nicotine products on school property.
+Harassment (Board Policy 7:180) Inappropriate Location/Out of Bounds Area Being in an unauthorized area.
+Forgery/Theft Taking or attempting to take property that does not belong to you, or knowingly being in possession of the stolen property.
+Property Damage/Vandalism Destroying or mutilating property or materials belonging to the school, school personnel, or other persons.
+Academic Dishonesty/Plagiarism Dishonesty on a test or school-related assignment.
+Inappropriate Display of Affection Vulgarity or acts that are considered obscene.
+Use/Possession of Tobacco/Electronic Smoking Device The possession or use of tobacco, nicotine, or electronic smoking device products on school property.
 Extortion/Robbery The solicitation of money, or something of value, from another person, in return for protection, or in connection with a threat to inflict harm.
 Gambling Participating in games of chance for the purpose of exchanging money or something of value.
 Sexual Assault Committing or attempting to commit an act of sexual battery, rape, statutory rape, lewd and lascivious conduct, molestation, etc.

-Use/Possession of Drugs The use, possession or sale of a controlled substance, or otherwise furnished to another person, a controlled substance or the selling of other substances or materials and representing such substances or material as a controlled substance.
-Use/Possession of Weapons The possession, use or sale of any object that might be used to inflict bodily injury to another person.
+Use/Possession of Drugs The use, possession, or sale of a controlled substance, or otherwise furnished to another person, a controlled substance or the selling of other substances or materials and representing such substances or material as a controlled substance.
+Use/Possession of Weapons The possession, use, or sale of any object that might be used to inflict bodily injury to another person.
 Use/Possession of Combustibles The use, possession, or sale of explosive devices.
-Use/Possession of Alcohol The use, possession or sale of an alcoholic beverage Gang Affiliation Display Intentionally engaging in behavior (writings, hand signals, intimidation, "stare down", etc.) or wearing attire or symbols that signify gang affiliation or membership.
+Use/Possession of Alcohol The use, possession, or sale of an alcoholic beverage Gang Affiliation Display Intentionally engaging in the behavior (writings, hand signals, intimidation, "stare down", etc.) or wearing attire or symbols that signify gang affiliation or membership.
 Hate Crimes Actions committed because of the victim's race, color, religion, nationality, country of origin, ancestry, disability, or sexual orientation.
 Hazing Any method of initiation into a student organization or group that causes or may cause physical harm or personal degradation or disgrace resulting in physical or mental harm to a student.
-Bomb Threat/False Alarm Deliberately pulling or setting off a school fire alarm or making a threat to the school via bomb or explosive device.
-Arson Starting or setting a fire on school campus.
+Bomb Threat/False Alarm Deliberately pulling or setting off a school fire alarm or making a threat to the school via a bomb or explosive device.
+Arson Starting or setting a fire on the school campus.
+Skipping Class/Cutting Class Leaving class without permission or not attending class without permission from a school staff.